UCLA Bruin Marching Band: Thomas Lee and Gordon Henderson

 In 1982, Gordon Henderson was appointed Director of the Marching and Varsity Bands.

 In 1985, the band ordered newly designed uniforms, in the current military style.
 These uniforms were designed with band member input to replace the brightly colored 1977 uniforms.
 The uniforms consisted of navy blue wool trousers and coat with gold trim and white, knee-length, gold capes on the left shoulder.
 The shoes were changed to white.
 White gloves were standard as well.
 The large bearskin hats were replaced by Shako hats with white 12" feather plumes.
 An all-powder blue uniform was prototyped, but rejected in favor of the navy blue.
 The color guard did wear powder blue uniform coats and skirts similar in style to the new uniforms for two years.

 In 2007 the band was outfitted with new uniforms at the USC game.
 The coats were the then official "True Blue" color adopted by UCLA in 2004.
 Other elements from the 1985 uniforms were retained.

-In 1985, Thomas Lee came from the University of Texas to be the Director of Bands and Director of the Wind Ensemble.
+In 1985, Thomas Lee came from the University of Texas to be the director of bands and director of the wind ensemble.

 The UCLA Bruin Marching Band was the 1993 recipient of the Sudler Trophy, presented by the John Philip Sousa Foundation in recognition of the Band's tradition of excellence and innovation.

 The band became part of the UCLA Herb Alpert School of Music in 2007 when the departments of Music, Ethnomusicology and Musicology were combined.
 Musician and recording executive Herb Alpert gave $30 million to UCLA in November 2007, the single largest individual gift to music higher education in the western United States.

 Lee retired from UCLA in 2012, and Dr. Travis Cross was appointed the new Wind Ensemble conductor in 2013.

 Henderson retired in 2020 as Director of Bands after 38 years of service to UCLA.

+Kevin McKeown was appointed the interim director of the Marching band and served from 2019 through 2022.

 Ken Fisher

-Ken Fisher was appointed the new Marching Band Director in 2023.
+Ken Fisher was appointed the new Marching Band Director in 2023, following being appointed the associate director in 2022.

+Justin McManus

+Justin McManus, former director of the UConn Athletic Bands, was appointed the new marching band director in 2025.
+He is also the director of athletic bands and associate director of bands at UCLA.